Accenture/openathon-2019-react/labs/lab-04/README.md

 ## React Navigation: Links, Switches and Routes

-React Router provides a `Link` component to render an accesible navigation around the application.
+React Router provides a `Link` component to render an accessible navigation around the application.
 Wherever you render a `<Link>`, an anchor `<a>` will appear in the DOM.